nicolas-graves/lfs-s3/Readme.md

   * `git config --add lfs.customtransfer.lfs-s3.path lfs-s3`
   * `git config --add lfs.standalonetransferagent lfs-folder`
 * `git reset --hard master`
-  * This will sort out the LFS files in your checkout and copy the content from the now-configured shared folder
+* `git lfs pull`

 ## Notes

-* The shared folder is, to git, still a "remote" and so separate from clones.
-It only interacts with it during `fetch`, `pull` and `push`.
 * It's entirely up to you whether you use different S3 buckets per project, or share one between many projects.
-In the former case, it's easier to reclaim space by deleting a specific project, in the latter case you can save space if you have common files between projects (they'll have the same hash)
+In the former case, it's easier to reclaim space by deleting a specific project, in the latter case you can save space if you have common files between projects (they'll have the same hash).
 * This would not have been possible in Go (I had a python version) without the work done by Steve Streeting on [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).
 Thanks to him!
 The license is therefore also MIT here.
 * Upload and download progress report have not been implemented yet.
 PR welcome.
+* I don't use Windows.
+Please report issues if you experience them there.